71,99 €

 Autorenporträt

-LeRoy Lad Panek, professor emeritus of English at McDaniel College (and "One of the most readable, prolific, and perceptive academic scholars of mystery fiction Mystery Scene, is the author of a number of books about detective fiction.
-He lives in Westminster, Maryland.
+The late LeRoy Lad Panek, professor emeritus of English at McDaniel College (and "One of the most readable, prolific, and perceptive academic scholars of mystery fiction"--Mystery Scene and Edgar Award winner), was the author of a number of books about detective fiction.
+He lived in Westminster, Maryland.